1. Solve the customer's complaint

 2. Listen to the customer

-Ask questions and listen carefully to find out what they want you to do - if anything.
+Ask the customer questions and listen carefully to find out what they want you to do - if anything.
 Remember that listening to the complaint is sometimes as important as doing something about it.
-Repeat what the customer has said to check you have understood, and know what they want you to do.
+Repeat what the customer has said to check you have understood the problem and you know what they want you to do.

 Often a customer will approach you with a complaint but with no suggestions for the solution.
 He or she might tell you exactly what is wrong.
 You will be told the whole story and why it caused such problems, but often you are left to suggest the solution yourself.